-Conceptually, our two indexes shown in Figures 1 and 2 are designed to roughly reflect a counties' pre- and post- orientation towards the use of incarceration versus local community-based options.

-The first was their "preference for prison" before Realignment, and the second was their plan and planned spending post-Realignment, and we could then identify those counties that planned to spend more than the average on law enforcement/surveillance activities rather than on treatment/rehabilitation activities.
-For example, for the pre-Realignment orientation, counties were split based on pre-Realignment conviction and incarceration rates.
-Counties such as San Bernardino and Modoc Counties are in the high and low control orientation pre-AB 109 boxes, respectively, in part due to the 72% of felons incarcerated in 2009 in San Bernardino County, compared to 30% in Modoc County.
-For the post-AB 109 control orientation, counties were split based on their narrative and budgets of their county plans.
-Imperial County was classified as high control orientation post- AB 109 in part due to allocating 58% of its budget to sheriff and law enforcement and discussion in its plan on jails.
-This is compared to Monterey County, which was classified as low control orientation post-AB 109 in part due to allocating only 31% of its budget to sheriff and law enforcement, and 16% for programs and services, in addition to speaking in depth about specialty courts and mental health programs.
+Conceptually, our two indexes are designed to roughly reflect a counties' pre- and post-Realignment orientation towards the use of incarceration versus local community-based options.
+(For tables and figures showing how we arrived at the pre-Realignment and post-Realignment control orientation arrays, see Appendix C.) Again, for the pre-Realignment control orientation measure, counties were categorized based on pre-Realignment conviction and incarceration rates.
+For the post-AB 109 control orientation measure, counties were categorized based on the narratives and budgets of their county plans.
+Imperial County was classified as high control orientation post-AB 109 in part due to allocating 58% of its budget to sheriff and law enforcement and the discussion in its plan about jails.
+This is compared to Monterey County, which was classified as having a low control orientation post-AB 109 in part due to allocating only 31% of its budget to sheriff and law enforcement, and 16% for programs and services, in addition to speaking in depth about specialty courts and mental health programs.
 The next step was to simply cross-tabulate these two indexes to create ranges of approaches pre- and post-Realignment, as shown in the Table 1.
 The counties are distributed fairly evenly across the nine cells.5